ibm-cloud-docs/vmwaresolutions/vsphere/vs_deletingclusters.md

 # Deleting vSphere clusters
 {: #vs_deletingclusters}

-Since the VMware® vSphere clusters are not displayed on the Resources page in the VMware Solutions console, you must manage the resources yourself.
+Since the VMware® vSphere clusters are not displayed on the **Resources** pages in the VMware Solutions console, you must manage the resources yourself.

 If you cancel a host, check for other resources that must be canceled, including licenses.
 For example, you might cancel licenses, such as VMware vSAN™, VMware NSX®, VMware vRealize Operations™ (vROps), and VMware vRealize Log Insight™ (vRLI).
 If you cannot determine which resources are associated with a particular host, then open a support ticket.